swiyu-admin-ch/swiyu-issuer/README.md

 ### Deployment considerations

 Please note that by default configuration the issuer service is set up in a way to easily gain experience with the issuance process, not as a productive deployment.
-With the configurations found bellow, it can be configured and set up for productive use.
+With the configurations found below, it can be configured and set up for productive use.

 We recommend to not expose the service directly to the web.
 The focus of the application lies in the functionality of the issuance.
 Using API Gateway or Web Application Firewall can decrease the attack surface significantly.

 To prevent misuse, the management endpoints should be protected by either by network infrastructure (for example mTLS) or using OAuth.